Schools and API Scores

 - Look in areas where they feel comfortable (close the activities they enjoy, coffee shops they like to frequent, etc.).

 - Look in neighborhoods that have homes that appeal to them and that they can afford.

 - Consider what age their children currently are.
 Will they be attending high school in a couple of years, or are they currently only 2 years old?
 First time home buyers often think that they will stay in a home forever.
 The average Silicon Valley family moves every 5 to 7 years (sometimes more frequently).
 It may not make sense to stretch right now for the house with nearly perfect scores for all three schools (elementary, middle, and high school) when all that is needed for the foreseeable future is a good elementary and middle school.

 - Consider the pros and cons of public schools.
 What is the economic expense from all angles on either choice (public vs. private school)?
 I’d urge you to speak with your financial advisors.
 If you don’t have a professional, let me know and I will recommend mine to you.

 The bottom line is that when a family is comfortable in their home, their life will be more enjoyable and, as a result, their children’s education and overall happiness will likely be impacted in a positive way.

 My aunt used to tell me when I was a little, “Dawn, live where you want to live and everything else will follow (including the job)!

 If you have any questions, or want to schedule a private consultation or call, just reach out to me.

 JOIN OUR COMMUNITY

-Receive monthly reports on real estate trends in Silicon Valley and beach communities of Santa Cruz County and information about things to do in your neighborhood.
+Receive monthly reports on real estate trends in Silicon Valley and tips on fun and interesting things to do in your neighborhood.